 - demonstrate achievement of learning outcomes.
 Elements of assessment may be formative or summative in nature. - 3.3 For each module, for the award of credit a student is required to achieve at least the module pass mark in each component part (i.e. coursework and examination) of the summative assessments, with the exception of the Sustained Research Project and the final year Electives, which require an overall pass.
+In addition any associated competency assessments must be passed for the student to have passed the module.
 For all modules at Levels 3, 4 and 5 the pass mark is 40%.
 For all Level 6 and 7 modules the pass mark is 50%. - Competency assessments (Pharmaceutical Calculations, Closed-book MCQ, Professional portfolio, Objective Structured Clinical Examinations [OSCEs] and Dispensing): In order to ensure safe practice, these assessments are on a pass/fail basis (see section 3.5.12) - 3.4 Students must achieve specified requirements in each stage before being permitted to progress to the next stage.
 Each stage will consist of modules amounting to 120 credits.
 In order to be eligible for the award of the MPharm or of an exit award of CertHE, DipHE, BSc or BSc (Hons), a student must obtain at least the minimum number of credits required for that award at the specified levels.
 These requirements are set out in section 4 and section 8. - 3.5 Failure and the Retrieval of Credit